healthbadge/episimmer/examples/Interaction_Spaces/Probabilistic_Interaction/README.md

 ## Additional Information

-The interaction between a student and a teacher in a university might be considered to be probabilistic taking into account that the student has a consistent 95% attendance.
+For instance, the interaction between a student and a teacher in a university can be considered to be probabilistic taking into account that the student has a consistent 95% attendance.

 Hence, probabilistic interactions allow us to specify interactions between agents that are not most definitely bound to happen.